Nobody Leaves: Impressions of Poland – Summary and Analysis (debut, themes, quotes)

 Key issues and interpretation

 - The ordinary person at the centre.
-The reporter gives value to the fates of people from the margins.
+The reporter gives value to the lives of people from the margins.

 - The bush as a metaphor.
 Untamed, peripheral areas of life — in Poland too.